ad-jrn/OCP-Workshop-Guide/README.md

 ## Overview
 Red Hat OpenShift Container Platform (OCP) is a cloud-based Kubernetes platform for developing and running containerized applications.
 It is designed for ease-of-use and flexibility for both developers and end-users.
 OCP enables organizations to build, deploy, and scale applications quickly both on-premises and in the cloud.
 All while protecting your infrastructure with enterprise-grade security.
 This produces a more simple access point to underlying infrastructure that can help manage application life cycle and development workflows.

-Welcome to day three of our workshop.
+Welcome to day two of our workshop.
 Today we will be highlighting five features of OCP:
 - Deploying a service
 - Self-Healing
 - Horizontal Pod Auto Scaling
 - How to access the monitoring dashboard
 - How to access log files

-We will be using your environment that was prepared on [Day 2.](https://github.com/jmhossain/gitops-workshop-guide/blob/main/mq/README.md)
+We will be using your environment that was prepared [earlier.](https://github.com/jmhossain/gitops-workshop-guide/blob/main/mq/README.md)

 ## Service Deployment from an Image